HaiboWang1992/RETester/README.md

 Bugs found by our transferability study (Section 5 in our paper) are in this folder.

 ### auto_labeling
-Th scripts and dataset for auto_labeling the bug reports using LLM.
+Th scripts for auto_labeling the bug reports using LLM.

+### statistic_analysis
+Th scripts and results for statistic analysis (RQ5).